shakefu/pyconfig/README.rst

       >>> pyconfig.reload()
       Do something here.

-:warning: It should not be used to register large numbers of functions (e.g.
-          registering a bound method in a class's ``__init__`` method), since there is no way to un-register a hook and it will cause a memory leak, since a bound method maintains a strong reference to the bound instance.
+**Warning**: It should not be used to register large numbers of functions (e.g. registering a bound method in a class's ``__init__`` method), since there is no way to un-register a hook and it will cause a memory leak, since a bound method maintains a strong reference to the bound instance.

-:note: Because the reload hooks are called without arguments, it will not work
-       with unbound methods or classmethods.
+**Note**: Because the reload hooks are called without arguments, it will not work with unbound methods or classmethods.

 Changes
 -------

 This section contains descriptions of changes in each new version.

 2.1.2-2.1.3
 ^^^^^^^^^^^